-In Massachusetts, a felony has a simple definition, but the application can be complicated.
-A felony is any crime that can result in time in state prison is by definition a felony.
+In Massachusetts, “felony” has a simple definition, but the application can be complicated.
+Any crime that can result in time in state prison is by definition a felony in Massachusetts.

-However, many crimes in Massachusetts can be punished either by state prison time or time in the house of corrections.
-This will depend on whether the case is indicted - whether the case is being held in district court or superior court.
+However, many felonies in Massachusetts can be punished either by state prison time or house of corrections.
+This will depend on whether the case is indicted – whether the case is being held in district court or superior court.

-That sounds very complicated, but if you're charged with a crime, here's what's important.
-If you're arrested for a felony, the district attorney in your county will make a decision whether to indict you or not.
+That sounds very complicated, but here’s what’s important.
+If you’re arrested for a felony in Massachusetts, the district attorney in your county will make a decision whether to indict you or not.
 This will generally happen in district court.